-Ms. Nida Mahmood holds LL.B (Hons) and LL.M in Law & Development from University of London.
-She is the Founding Director of Lahore Education And Research Network (LEARN) which aims to bridge the gaps between education and practice through research and capacity building workshops.
+Ms. Nida Usman Chaudhary holds LL.B (Hons) and LL.M in Law & Development from University of London.
+She is the Founder of Lahore Education And Research Network (LEARN) and Women in Law Initiative Pakistan.
+Currently, she is also serving as the Chairperson of the Gender Equality and Diversity Committee of the Lahore High Court Bar Association and the Country Ambassador for Alliance for Equality in Dispute Resolution.
 She has been at the forefront of bringing the notion of Continuing Professional Development (CPD) in law to Pakistan through her engagement as the Vice Principal and Director of International Programmes at School of Law, Lahore in 2013.

 She has considerable counseling and academic experience and has been teaching law since 2005.
 She occasionally contributes articles on legal issues to newspapers and academic blogs and is an internationally published author of several papers on investment law.
 She was also engaged to give her legal opinion on BITS and conduct capacity building sessions on international investment laws for the Punjab Board of Investment and Trade (PBIT) when she was working at RSIL, Pakistan.